silentmuzinde/Data-Science-Portfolio/README.md

 # Data Science Portfolio - [Silent Muzinde](https://github.com/silentmuzinde/Data-Science-Portfolio)!

-I am Silent Muzinde, and I’m passionate about data science, AI, machine learning systems, and emerging technologies.
-Currently, I work as a Data Analyst.

 This portfolio is a compilation of all the Data Science and Data Analysis projects I have undertaken for academic, self-learning, work related (as project descriptions only), and hobby purposes.
 It also showcases my achievements, skills, and certificates, and is updated on a regular basis.

 **Email**: [silentmuzinde@gmail.com](mailto:silentmuzinde@gmail.com)